 Approximately 634 000 animals have been vaccinated to control the 2021-2022 FMD outbreaks.
-Vaccination was implemented in March 2022 to curtail the spread of the disease.
-Cattle in communal areas are vaccinated on a risk-based approach, to ensure that the areas at highest risk are vaccinated first.
+Cattle in communal areas were vaccinated on a risk-based approach, to ensure that the areas at highest risk are vaccinated first.
 Cattle on affected farms and feedlots were also vaccinated to reduce the viral load and lower the risk of spreading of disease while the controlled slaughter processes are ongoing.
+A further 5 735 animals were vaccinated on affected farms in the Eastern Cape outbreak.